 If you have any feedback, then please feel free to add your comments below.

 For Link Building Resources:

 Google and Read anything to do with these experts.
 Not in any order of importance because that would not be possible.
-All four are the only people you need to follow for Link Building Strategies & Tactics.
+All four are the only people you need to follow for Link Building Strategies and tactics.

 Tools for Competitive Analysis: